mrahman4782/RecommendationTest/README.md

 - [x] User can pull to refresh.
 - [x] Posts are sorted
 - [x] Users can like recommendations
-- [x] Users can tap on the picture to display the descriptions and zoom the image.
+- [x] Users can tap on the picture to display the descriptions.

 **Optional Nice-to-have Stories**